Skip to main content Skip to secondary navigation

 Main content start

-Handbook last updated: October 13, 2022
+Handbook last updated: September 12, 2024

 Faculty members are subject to and are expected to comply with all applicable University policies and procedures, including but not limited to those in the University Faculty Handbook, the Research Policy Handbook, and the Stanford Administrative Guide.

 It is important that members of the faculty be regularly available on campus to teach students, to interact with colleagues, and to participate continuously in the educational programs of the University.
-(See also Research Policy Handbook 4.1.4.A.).
+(See also Research Policy Handbook 4.1.6.E.1).

 Faculty members - even when on leave - are expected to adhere to the general obligation of faculty to be responsive to communications from their departments, schools and the university.
 Stanford University uses electronic means (such as email, texts, and the Internet) as a method of communication to faculty.
 For many University communications, email to a faculty member’s email account is the official form of notification to the faculty member, and emails sent by University officials to such email addresses will be presumed to have been received and read by the faculty member.